NC State Wolfpack men's basketball: Norm Sloan era (1967–1980)

 During the spring of 1970, just after the season's end, Sloan signed Tom Burleson.
 Burleson, a 7'4" native of Newland, NC, was the first major player of the Wolfpack squad that would have a combined record of 57–1 during the 1972–73 and 1973–74 seasons to be signed.
 The following spring, Sloan signed the remaining pieces of the 1974 championship nucleus, 6'4" David Thompson, 5'7" point guard Monte Towe, and 6'7" power forward Tim Stoddard.
 At the time, the NCAA prohibited freshmen from competing on varsity squads and the team struggled in the following two seasons, finishing seventh in the ACC in 1970–71 and fifth in 1971–72.
 At 13–14 overall, the 1970–71 season was Sloan's worst and his only losing season as the Wolfpack head coach.

 With the addition of Thompson, Towe, and Stoddard to the starting lineup in 1972–73, the team rebounded quickly from its recent struggles.
-David Thompson, known as "Skywalker" for his 44-inch vertical leap, impressed in his 1972 debut as a sophomore.
+David Thompson, later known as "Skywalker" for his 44-inch vertical leap, impressed in his 1972 debut as a sophomore.
 In what was a 130–53 rout of Appalachian State, Thompson scored 33 points and collected 13 rebounds.
 On January 14, 1973, NC State played in the first nationally televised Super Bowl Sunday college basketball matchup.
 The third-ranked Wolfpack defeated second-ranked Maryland in College Park, 87–85.
 The two teams met again two months later in the ACC Tournament championship game.
 State won another narrow victory over the Terrapins, 76–74, to finish the season at a perfect 27–0.
 However, due to NCAA sanctions resulting from violations during Thompson's recruiting, the team was barred from postseason participation.